cdzombak/runner/README.md

 If the program failed, or its output would otherwise be printed, `runner` can also:

 - email the program's output, if provided with an SMTP server and credentials
-- send a notification via [ntfy](https://ntfy.sh).
+- send a notification via [ntfy](https://ntfy.sh)
-- send a notification to a Discord webhook.
+- send a notification to a Discord webhook

 Output is optionally written to a log directory, regardless of program exit status.